 No longer should radiators be an imposition on the room, with cheap pressed steel the default option — new models in aluminium, which is lightweight and quick to heat up, can be sleek and minimalist or ornate and beautiful.
 For traditional homes, cast iron column radiators are the ideal choice, hanging on to warmth long after the heating is switched off.

-Where to Site Them
+Where to position radiators

 As a rule, radiators work best when placed on external walls under windows and worst opposite them, but in new builds the standards of energy efficiency and airtightness are so high that you can be more flexible.